Dusttoo/wumbo/docs/DESIGN_SYSTEM.md

-# Family Budget App - Design System
+# Wumbo App - Design System

 > **Note**: This document will be finalized during Phase 1 implementation.
 The structure below provides a framework for maintaining consistent design across web and mobile platforms.